50 Facts that will blow your mind

 Bill and Melinda Gates have been among the world’s most generous philanthropists.
 They have donated over $45 billion through their charitable organization, the Bill and Melinda Gates Foundation, since its inception in 1994.
 The foundation focuses on addressing global health issues, reducing poverty, improving education, and promoting innovation, among other causes.

-16. Seven of ten U.S. youths would not qualify for the military.
+16. Seven in ten U.S. youths would not qualify for the military.

 According to a 2019 report by Mission: Readiness, a national security organization of retired military leaders, seven out of ten young adults in the United States would not qualify for military service due to various factors such as physical fitness, education, and criminal history.